elisa-charrier/time-tracking-dashboard/README.md

 ### Continued development

+1. dark and light mode

 ### Useful resources

 [Working with JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) - MDN article giving bases to work with data stored in JSON using Javascript.
+[CSS Grid Garden](https://cssgridgarden.com/#it) - I suggest you play this game if you don't know how to use css grid.
+You'll learn the basics in no time!
-[A complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - The better place to find all the informations about CSS Grid Layout.
+[A complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - In this article you find a recap of all the informations about CSS Grid Layout.

 ## Author